 Take it one step at a time:

 - Does the content have a Creative Commons (CC) licence?
-Works with a CC licence are generally marked with its symbol: CC BY, CC BY-SA, etc. Works with a CC licence can usually be used in your thesis, subject to some conditions.
-Detailed information about CC licences and expectations around reuse of these works is available here:https://creativecommons.org/licenses/
+Works with a CC licence are generally marked with its symbol: CC-BY, CC-BY-NC, etc. Works with a CC licence can usually be used in your thesis, subject to some conditions.
+Detailed information about CC licences and expectations around reuse of these works is available here: https://creativecommons.org/licenses/

 B. FAIR DEALING

 - Does fair dealing apply to your use of others’ works?
-Certain uses of substantial amounts of a copyrighted work are acceptable without separate permission if the dealing is deemed “fair.”
-There are six criteria that determine fairness, including purpose (note that you might hear “copying for research or educational purposes is fair” but this can be a misleading oversimplification).
+Certain uses of substantial amounts of a copyright-protected work are acceptable without separate permission if the dealing is deemed “fair.”
+There are six criteria that determine fairness, including purpose.
 Ultimately, the fairness of the dealing is determined by a court of law if and when the rights holder makes a claim of infringement against the party responsible for reproducing the work.

 As a graduate student, you are responsible for the content in your thesis and, thus, for determining whether the use of others’ works in your thesis is lawful.

 There is no Canadian specific case law in this area to guide us (i.e., case law that deals with the use of third party content in theses that are freely distributed on the Internet).
-Instead, see the CAUT Guidelines (linked below) to learn about the six criteria that determine fairness and to help determine if using others’ works in your thesis might be considered fair.
+Instead, see the Fair Dealing section of the Copyright Office web site and the CAUT Guidelines (linked below) to learn about the six factors that determine fairness and to help determine if using others’ works in your thesis might be considered fair.
 In summary, if use of the work for which you do not hold copyright is “fair” then you do not need to ask for permission to use it.
-If your use of the work would not be “fair” then you do need to seek permission to use it (if the latter, see step 3, below).
+If your use of the work would not be “fair,” then you do need to seek permission to use it (if the latter, see step 3, below).